6 Elements You Can Safely Remove from Sales Proposals

 On top of that, a summary takes up space that you could use to share more important details, such as:

 A deadline. by putting a realistic expiration date on your proposal.
 Try starting with a week from delivery, but be flexible if the client requests more time.
 Create a sense of urgency

 A call to action.
 Along with the deadline, make sure the customer knows exactly they need to do to take next steps.

 Your enthusiasm about the partnership.
 A little goodwill goes a long way.
 Take the time to kick-off your proposal with a genuine (and personalized) acknowledgement of your excitement about the relationship and helping the client achieve their goals.

 #4.
 Detailed Product Information

 Look, if you're sending over a proposal, I think it's safe to assume you've had a conversation or two with this potential customer, right?

 It's also likely that they've done plenty of their own research on your business.

-In fact, DemandGen's 2016 B2B Buyer's Report shows 80% of buyers are spending more time than ever before on the research component of their buying process.
+shows DemandGen's 2016 B2B Buyer's Report 80% of buyers are spending more time than ever before on the research component of their buying process.